 Travel time: approx. 5½-6 hours (430 km or 270 miles)

-- On our final day we return to California and drive across the great Mojave Desert to the city of Los Angeles.
+- On your final day, you'll return to California and drive across the great Mojave Desert to the city of Los Angeles.

-- Our tour concludes upon arrival at approximately 5 pm.
-Optional post-tour accommodation is available at our Los Angeles hotel - please inquire when booking your tour.
-If you are planning to fly out of Los Angeles tonight, please do not book a flight that departs before 9 pm (21:00 hrs).
+- Your tour concludes upon arrival at approximately 5pm.
+Optional post-tour accommodation is available at the Los Angeles hotel - please inquire when booking your tour.
+If you are planning to fly out of Los Angeles tonight, please do not book a flight that departs before 9pm (21:00 hrs).

 - The services of a professional tour leader